 Avoid areas that are clearly inhabited, and be careful not to accidentally wander into someone’s living space.
 Always greet anyone you pass.
 If you encounter someone near the entrance of a sanatorium, politely ask for permission to enter by saying ‘Shadesleba shemovide?’ and give them a big ‘Didi madloba’ when you leave.

 Avoid photographing people unless they give you permission, and don’t photograph people’s apartments unless it’s from afar.
 If you’re flying a drone, be careful not to get too close to people’s apartments.

 If you can, do something to support the local economy during your visit – use a local taxi driver or purchase food from the market or at one of the restaurants.

 A couple of the abandoned sanatoria that were purchased by private investors are barricaded off with metal fences.
 Knowing which buildings are off-limits is confusing – the rules change constantly.
 I will provide my insights in the next section, but at the end of the day the best approach is to use common sense when you arrive.
 I do not recommend trespassing on private property.

 For a long time, the largest hotel in Tskaltubo, Sanatorium Shakhtiori, was guarded and entry was strictly prohibited.
-Recently it became more accessible and I was lucky enough to go inside in 2021.
-But it’s not clear if this will still be an option for much longer.
+In summer 2021 it became more accessible and I was lucky enough to go inside.
+Today, the situation is different.

-I will try to keep this guide updated as things change.
-If you have any updates on Sanatorium Shakhtiori or other buildings, please feel free to share your notes in the comments – it’s extremely helpful for other travellers.
+I live near Tskaltubo and visit regularly, so I will try to keep this guide updated as things change.
+If you have any updates, please feel free to share your notes in the comments – it’s extremely helpful for other travellers.